Yoeri-z/interactive_tree_view/README.md

 ## `TreeView` widget

 Displays a tree from a `TreeController`.
-Highly customizable — you can also build a custom UI by listening to the controller.

 ### Constructor
 ```dart
 TreeView(